datacarpentry/wrangling-genomics/episodes/02-quality-control.md

 # Starting with Data

-Often times, the first step in a bioinformatics workflow is getting the data you want to work with onto a computer where you can work with it.
-If you have sequenced your own data, the sequencing center will usually provide you with a link that you can use to download your data.
+Often times, the first step in a bioinformatic workflow is getting the data you want to work with onto a computer where you can work with it.
+If you have outsourced sequencing of your data, the sequencing center will usually provide you with a link that you can use to download your data.
 Today we will be working with publicly available sequencing data.

 We are studying a population of *Escherichia coli* (designated Ara-3), which were propagated for more than 50,000 generations in a glucose-limited minimal medium.
 We will be working with three samples from this experiment, one from 5,000 generations, one from 15,000 generations, and one from 50,000 generations.
 The population changed substantially during the course of the experiment, and we will be exploring how with our variant calling workflow.